eclipse/epsilon-website/mkdocs/docs/doc/articles/simulink-stateflow/index.md

 Epsilon supports Matlab Simulink models.
 This tutorial shows you how to manipulate Simulink and Stateflow blocks from within Epsilon.

+!!! warning
+    The Simulink driver only works with Java 8.
+This is due to [a limitation of the official MATLAB Java API](https://uk.mathworks.com/help/matlab/matlab-engine-api-for-java.html).

 ## [Pre-requisite] Setting up your Eclipse Installation

 ![](updatesite.png)